 Imagine biting into a lemon – that sharp, tangy sensation that makes your taste buds tingle.
 That's acidity at play.
 Now, think about a refreshing sip of Sprite on a hot day.
-It's sweet and bubbly, but did you know it also possesses a certain level of acidity?
+On top of that, it's sweet and bubbly, but did you know it also possesses a certain level of acidity?
 The pH scale is what helps us quantify just how acidic or alkaline (basic) a substance is.
 Understanding the pH of Sprite involves looking at its ingredients, how it's made, and why it matters.

 So, what is the pH of Sprite?
-It's a question that delves into the science of this popular lemon-lime soda and its interaction with our bodies.
+So it's a question that looks at the science of this popular lemon-lime soda and its interaction with our bodies.
 The pH scale, ranging from 0 to 14, measures the concentration of hydrogen ions in a solution.
-A pH of 7 is neutral, values below 7 indicate acidity, and values above 7 indicate alkalinity.
+Also, a pH of 7 is neutral, values below 7 indicate acidity, and values above 7 indicate alkalinity.
 Sprite, like most carbonated beverages, falls on the acidic side of this scale.
 But let’s explore in detail what that means.

 Main Subheading